 While water is the source of all life, trees are the living, breathing pillars of our planet that provide oxygen, food, and shelter while adding beauty and permanence to our landscapes.
 Spending time amongst them in nature is a proven way to rid the mind of stress and anxiety.

-I remember the air being still, silent, and pure as I watched the fog embracing the trees of this breathtaking alpine lake in Mount Rainier National Park.
+I remember the air being still and silent as I watched the fog embracing the trees of this breathtaking alpine lake in Mount Rainier National Park.
 Nothing else mattered in the moment as I lost myself in its beauty.

 The soft, tranquil colours of the artwork perfectly compliment the natural palette in this bedroom, conveying a sense of peace, quiet, and comfort, while the misty atmosphere in the image adds a dreamy feel to the room.